 An Early Digital TV Reception Experience

 Last November 2013, the National Telecommunications Commission released its NTC Memorandum Circular No. 05-11-2013 adopting Japan’s Integrated Services Digital Broadcast-Terrestrial (ISDB-T) standard for the Philippines’ migration to digital television (TV) broadcasting.
-With the issuance, the regulating agency planned to finish the Implementing Rules and Regulations (IRR) in the first quarter of this year but issues on frequency allocations and channel planning prevented its completion until today.
+With the issuance, the regulating agency planned to finish the Implementing Rules and Regulations (IRR) in the first quarter of this year but issues on frequency allocations and channel planning prevented its completion until today, as suggested by TV Aerials Preston.
 The situation makes it unlikely for the Philippines to meet its target of migrating to digital TV by 2015.
 Speaking of another cause of delay, NTC already issued an order in early 2010 adopting ISDB-T as the standard and released a draft IRR in July 2011, but higher authority ordered a review of Europe’s Digital Video Broadcasting-Terrestrial 2 (DVB-T2).

 Based on other countries’ experience, NTC said migration to digital would depend on consumer acceptance, adding that, a key hurdle would be the cost of set-top boxes (see image), which will cost current owners of analog TV sets up to PH₱1,000.00 to be able to receive the digital TV signals.
 Also, the TV companies will have to spend large amounts of money in order to provide free on-the-air broadcasts throughout the country.
 Because of these, NTC is partial to allowing broadcast companies to simulcast in analog and digital to make the transition smooth.
 But if you’re someone who is more interested in online marketing, then perhaps promoting your product on youtube is what you want.
 Of course, this means that getting likes from TheMarketingHeaven.com might be just what you need to spread the word about your product, but it’s an investment worth your while.